Shopify/polaris/README.md

 # Polaris

-> Polaris is our design system that helps us work together to build a great experience for all of Shopify’s merchants.
+> Shopify’s design system to help us work together to build a great experience for all of Shopify’s merchants.

 | Status | Owner            | Help                                                       |
 | ------ | ---------------- | ---------------------------------------------------------- |